mit-pdos/mcqc/README.md

 Alternative extractor to C++, no GC no RTS, pure static.

 # Building

+First, cd into `classes` and run `make`.
+This will generate the object files for Coq typeclasses used.

-With stack , run the following in the source root:
+Then with stack , run the following in the source root:
 ```
 stack build
 ```